kubesphere/website/content/en/docs/multicluster-management/enable-multicluster/agent-connection.md

 ## Agent Connection

 The component [Tower](https://github.com/kubesphere/tower) of KubeSphere is used for agent connection.
 Tower is a tool for network connection between clusters through the agent.
-If the H Cluster cannot access the M Cluster directly, you can expose the proxy service address of the H cluster.
+If the Host Cluster (hereafter referred to as H Cluster) cannot access the Member Cluster (hereafter referred to as M Cluster) directly, you can expose the proxy service address of the H cluster.
 This enables the M Cluster to connect to the H cluster through the agent.
 This method is applicable when the M Cluster is in a private environment (e.g. IDC) and the H Cluster is able to expose the proxy service.
 The agent connection is also applicable when your clusters are distributed across different cloud providers.

 ### Prepare a Host Cluster